rayhanzo/rayhanzo/README.md

 - 👋 Hi, I’m @rayhanzo
 - 👀 I’m interested in tech
-- 🌱 I’m currently learning it
+- 🌱 I’m currently learning developer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---